jpSimkins/Drupal2WordPress-Plugin/README.md

     - Choose from importing terms, content, and/or users
     - Associate WordPress post_types to Drupal node types
     - Choose to import comments
+* Cleans Drupal aliases
-* Outputs .htaccess rewrite rules for alias changes
+    - Outputs .htaccess rewrite rules for alias changes

 **This script supports the migration of the following items:**